 The act of fostering an animal is an activity of personal choice, not to be taken lightly - there are requirements, responsibilities and personal liabilities that come along with caring for any pet you bring into your home.
 An individual or family must consider issues carefully before committing to this important choice.

 - Is your home a safe environment that can be set up for pets who may or may not know rules, boundaries, and limitations?

 - Do you have time to devote to a pets constant needs and demands?
 Do you have time to socialize and work through house training, chewing, or unknown behavioral issues that can surface later, etc?

 - What type of pet would b best for you to start out with?
-What age might be best for your ?
-What age of pet might be best for your situation?
+What age might be best for your situation?

 - Do you have other animals to consider?
 Are your pets socialized and sterilized...will they accept another pet in the home?
 Do you have the patience to do a slow introduction over the necessary amount of time to safely integrate a foster pet into your home?

-- Are you emotionally, physically, and mentally able to take on full responsibility if having control of a foster pet?
+- Are you emotionally, physically, and mentally prepared and able to take on full responsibility if having control of a foster pet?

 - Do you have health and liability insurance to cover injuries or damages you or others may receive in caring for a pet in your home?